websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-management-widget.md

 ## Using the Account Management Widget

-The Account Management widget displays different Accounts depending on which Accounts the Account User has access to.
-For users who have access to multiple Accounts, click the *Filter and Order* tab to quickly find a specific account.
-Filter by status: Active or Inactive.
-Filter by type: All, Business, Guest, Person.
-Also use the search bar to find a specific account.
+The Account management widget displays a list of different Accounts.
+Note that what is shown is dependent on which Accounts the Account User has access to.
+Click *Filter and Order* and filter the list or use the search bar to quickly locate a specific account.

 ![The account management widget displays different accounts.](./account-management-widget/images/02.png)